dragonjump/techconstellation/build-your-own-radar-master/README.md

 ## Demo

-You can see this in action at https://radar.thoughtworks.com.
+You can see this in action at https://scaler.my or  https://radar.thoughtworks.com.
 If you plug in [this data](https://docs.google.com/spreadsheets/d/1GBX3-jzlGkiKpYHF9RvVtu6GxSrco5OYTBv9YsOTXVg/edit#gid=0) you'll see [this visualization](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fdocs.google.com%2Fspreadsheets%2Fd%2F1GBX3-jzlGkiKpYHF9RvVtu6GxSrco5OYTBv9YsOTXVg%2Fedit%23gid%3D0).

 ## How To Use